lykmapipo/ubuntu.Bashscripts/README.md

-# bash Scripts
+# Ubuntu Bashscripts

-Collection of useful Bash scripts for various system administration, DevOps, automation tasks etc.
+Collection of useful Bash scripts for various Ubuntu system administration, DevOps, automation tasks etc.

-> :sparkles: These scripts provide a solid foundation for creating custom solutions for a wide range of tasks. :rocket:
+> :sparkles: These scripts provide a foundation for creating custom Bash scripts for a wide range of tasks. :rocket:

 ## Requirements